Alice Cooper – Road

 (c) Jenny Risher

 Alice Cooper has seen and been through everything.
 It wouldn’t be possible without his band, who give their all on stage.
-The shock rock master complains that concert reports are often only about the show and theatrics, but less about the music.
+The shock rock master complains that concert reports are often only regarding the show and theatrics, but less regarding the music.
 That’s why his instrumentalists should get more involved in the songwriting this time and recorded ideas themselves, accompanied by prominent songwriters like Wayne Kramer (MC5) and Keith Nelson (Buckcherry). „Road“ consolidates studio output at a high level.

 It starts with the programmatic “I’m Alice”, written by guitarist Ryan Roxie.
 Dusty and at the same time crisp Hard Rock, driven by a Cooper in the best mood, makes you feel good and has something of a statement piece.
 The four minutes are reminiscent of the classic Alice Cooper sound in the best sense of the word and burn in immediately.
 After that, “Welcome To The Show” shifts up a gear, seems in the best of moods and at the same time leaves plenty of room for entertaining singalongs.
 Sometimes it can be so simple.
 The free, mid-tempo playing “All Over The World” rounds off the opening trio in a classic and entertaining way.